krzysztof01-sz/squizer-app-backend/README.md

 # squizer-app-backend

-Squizer - a web application that stores away a base of online quizzes from many different categories.
-You can create, manage your quiz or solve those created by other users.
+Squizer - a fullstack JavaScript quiz application.

-This repository contains only a backend part of whole application.
+This repository contains only a backend part of whole project.

+Used technologies:

+- Node.js
+- Express.js
+- MongoDB + Mongoose
-Technologies: Node.js, Express.js, MongoDB + Mongoose, JWT Authentication
+- JWT Authentication

 # How to start the app?

+cd backend
-type: nodemon \*.js
+nodemon *.js